 Upgrading to a new PC is as much of a tough call as it is exciting.
 You’re overwhelmed by the joy of operating on the latest system.
 At the same time, you’re also worried about your files’ security on the old hard drive.
-If you don’t know how to wipe a hard drive, you’re possibly putting your personal information at risk.
+If you don’t know how to wipe a hard drive, you may risk your personal information.

-However, before you learn how to completely wipe a hard drive, you need to make sure you’ve kept your data safe.
+However, before you learn how to wipe a hard drive completely, you must ensure you’ve kept your data safe.

 We live in an ever-evolving tech universe with new cyber-threats peeking out every day.
-And to counter these viruses, malware, security breaches, and data thefts, manufacturers introduce new encryptions and methods to keep users safe.
+To counter these viruses, malware, security breaches, and data thefts, manufacturers introduce new encryptions and methods to keep users safe.

-That’s why you come across various backup and recovery tools like Google Drive, One Drive, iCloud, etc. However useful and secure these tools are, you may still hesitate when putting your private information over a cloud.
+That’s why you come across various backup and recovery tools like Google Drive, One Drive, iCloud, etc. However helpful and secure these tools are, you may still hesitate when putting your private information in the cloud.

 And that’s the reason we’ll only cover the traditional backup tools to keep your data safe.
 Using an external hard drive or a USB to keep your photos, videos, work files, product keys, and software licenses is the surest way of knowing you’ve kept your data safe.